 The Toulouse Graduate School® offers several professional development workshops, including a Dissertation Boot Camp.
 Many of the workshops are available online for your convenience.

 Admission to the doctoral program is a competitive, two-step process.
 First, you’ll need to be admitted to the graduate school and meet the school’s admission requirements.
-Second, you’ll need to complete the sociology departmental application process, which requires a statement of purpose and three completed recommendation forms or letters.
+Second, you’ll need to complete the sociology departmental application process, which requires a departmental application, statement of purpose, resume/CV and two completed recommendation letters.

 Students with a master’s degree may be considered for either unconditional or conditional admission based on the following requirements.
 Conditional admission requires filing an appeal with the graduate school.